 Use this as your negotiation baseline with AI development companies:

-- Scope & milestones: Named use cases, deliverables, acceptance tests, and a phased plan (POC → pilot → prod).
+- Scope and milestones: Named use cases, deliverables, acceptance tests, and a phased plan (POC, pilot, production).

-- IP & licensing: You own code, trained weights, prompts, and evaluation harnesses; vendor gets only the minimum license to deliver services.
+- IP and licensing: You own code, trained weights, prompts, and evaluation harnesses; vendor gets only the minimum license to deliver services.
 No cross-client reuse without consent.

 - Data rights: Project-only license; encryption; documented retention; secure deletion/return at end.

-- Security & governance: SOC 2/ISO 27001 attestation and an AI governance layer aligned to ISO/IEC 42001 plus NIST AI RMF/Playbook for generative systems.
+- Security and governance: SOC 2/ISO 27001 attestation and an AI governance layer aligned to ISO/IEC 42001 plus NIST AI RMF/Playbook for generative systems.

 - Compliance: Role-based obligations, technical documentation, risk controls, and post-market monitoring to meet EU AI Act expectations; vendor support for audits/regulatory inquiries.